-In public relations, a lot of confusion comes down to one thing: strategy vs. tactics.
+In public relations, a lot of confusion comes down to one question: are you working from a strategy or just executing tactics?

 Your PR strategy is your why.

-It defines your big-picture goals: what you want to achieve, who you want to reach, and the perception you want to build.
+It defines the big-picture goals your PR efforts are working toward: what you want to achieve, who you want to reach, and what you want your brand to be known for over the long term.

-It’s not about what you’re doing next week—it’s about what you want your brand to be known for long-term.
+Strategy is not about what you are doing next week.
+It is about what you want your brand to stand for in twelve months, and the narrative that will get you there.

 Tactics are your how.

-Many startups jump straight into PR tactics—like buying a press release or hiring a freelancer—without defining a strategic foundation.
+Many businesses jump straight into PR tactics without defining a strategic foundation first.

 Tactics often chase vanity metrics (views, clicks, reach).